WilliamChiu/chilly.blue/_posts/2017-05-07-columbia-buy-sell-shills.md

 >
 > More recently, sweetgreen (that salad place), held a meme competition on cbsm.

-{% include partials/imagePartial.html src="/media/sweetgreenshill.jpg" width="1024" height="768" %}
+{% include partials/imagePartial.html src="/media/sweetgreenshill.jpg" width="1024" height="768" widthcap="medium-amp-content" %}

 ## With that, here we go.